jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

   The calculator assumes that all baseline phases across every series have the same value.

+- __Treatment Phase Value__ : A selection box containing all unique values in
+  the __Phase Indicator__ column, excluding the __Baseline Phase Value__.
+Select
+  the value corresponding to the treatment (intervention) phase.
+The calculator assumes that all intervention phases across every series have the same value.

 - __Within-Case Session Number__: A column that allows the calculator to sequentially order each case.
 For each case, number the first observation 1, the second 2, up through the final observation.